mjenior/promptpal/README.md

 ## Installation and Setup

-Promptpal is available of Pypi so install using pip directly:
+Promptpal is available of Pypi so it's easiest to install via pip directly:

 ```bash
 pip install promptpal
 ```

-Or install from source with:
+Or you may also install from source with:

 ```bash
 git clone https://github.com/mjenior/promptpal.git